nanomq/nanomq/docs/en_US/bridges/aws-iot-core-bridge.md

 AWS IoT Core bridging is now built into NanoMQ to help users address compatibility issues. **NanoMQ** is responsible for forwarding the received data of the specified *topic* to the remote **AWS IoT MQTT Broker**, and also subscribes to a specific *topic* from the broker in order to receive the data and forward it locally.

 Due to the conflict between the AWS IoT SDK and NanoMQ's QUIC dependency - MsQUIC on the OpenSSL reference version, NanoMQ does not enable and build this bridging feature into the standard distribution by default.
 To enable AWS IoT Core bridging, compile & install NanoMQ from source code is required.
-This document section describes how to enable AWS IoT Core bridging and configure it via the configuration file 'nanomq.conf', and test the new bridge channel.
+This document section describes how to enable AWS IoT Core bridging and configure it via the configuration file `nanomq.conf`, and test the new bridge channel.

 ## Compile & Install AWS IoT Core bridging Feature